nealcaren/crisis-and-opportunity-books/books/home-to-harlem/home-to-harlem.md

 closed door and listened for a while.

 “Have another drink, Gertie.
-Don’t ever get a wee bit delicate when youse with me....
-My, mah dear, but he did slap the day-lights outa me.
+Don’t ever get a wee bit delicate when youse with me.<span class="three-dots"></span>My, mah dear, but he did slap the day-lights outa me.
 When I comed to I wanted to kiss his feet, but he was gone.”

 “Rose!
 You’re the limit.
 But didn’t it hurt awful?”